Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/the-difference-between-the-phoenix-project-and-the-unicorn-project.md

     - DevOps
 ---

-This is a short post to explain the difference between The Phoenix Project and The Unicorn Project.
-Funnily enough, there are more similarities than differences (though it’s a key difference).
+This short post explains the difference between The Phoenix Project and The Unicorn Project.
+Funnily enough, there are more similarities than differences (though the difference is fundamental).

 ## The Phoenix Project